GhaouiYoussef/TestTech/README.md

   1. **TF-IDF and cosine similarity** based on decarbonization-related keywords.
   2. **Pre-trained model embeddings and cosine similarity** to judge relevance based on content similarity.
 - Combined these methods with a **majority decision model** to finalize the relevance classification.
-- **Summarization**: Using **Anslove** to optimize memory usage, we prompted the **Gamma2 9 billion model** to generate summaries.
+- **Summarization**: Using **Unsloth** to optimize memory usage, we prompted the **Gamma2-9b model** to generate summaries.
 The summaries were then cleaned and finalized to ensure concise, clear, and relevant outputs.

 ## Conclusion